wallarm/product-documentation/docs/latest/faq/cpu.md

         }
         ```

+      Starting from node 4.6, you can alternatively use Wallarm's own [rate limiting](../user-guides/rules/rate-limiting.md) functionality.

 * Check that the appropriate amount of memory [has been allocated](../admin-en/configuration-guides/allocate-resources-for-node.md) for NGINX and Tarantool.
 * Make sure that the [`wallarm_acl_access_phase`](../admin-en/configure-parameters-en.md#wallarm_acl_access_phase) directive is set to `on` which immediately blocks any requests from denylisted IPs in any filtration mode without searching for the attack signs in these requests.
 Along with enabling the directive, check Wallarm [IP lists](../user-guides/ip-lists/overview.md) to find IPs that were mistakenly added to the **Allowlist** or locations mistakenly not added to the **Denylist**.